pthekiller/pthekiller/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Ngp Quoc Phuong , I'm from Viet Nam
+My name is Ngô Quốc Phương , I'm from Viet Nam
-I'm currently unamiliar to coding but wanted to start learing about it for my Data Science school program I'm a student at VNU-HCMUS ( Ho Chi Minh University of Science) Goodbye
+I'm currently unfamiliar to coding but wanted to start learing about it for my Data Science school program I'm a student at VNU-HCMUS ( Ho Chi Minh University of Science) Goodbye